arfai1213/AWS-SOA-C02/README.md

 - Store **as long as you want** (indefinitely)
 - Change the retention for each *Log Group*
 - able to retrieve data logs from terminated EC2/ELB instances
-- Metric Granularity: from 1 minute to 3/5 minutes
+- Metric Granularity: from 1 minute to 5 minutes
 - 1 minute for detailed monitoring.
 5 minutes for standard monitoring.
 - *Minimum granularity* for custom metrics: 1 minutes
+- **StatsD** is the protocol for CloudWatch agents on Windows and Linux servers
+- **collectd** is the protocol for CloudWatch agents on Linux servers only

 ### CloudWatch Alarms
 - clarm to monitor any CloudWatch metric